XHNNO-FM

-XHNNO-FM is a radio station in Naco, Sonora, Mexico, serving Agua Prieta, Sonora, and Douglas, Arizona, United States.
+XHNNO-FM is a radio station in Naco, Sonora, Mexico, serving Agua Prieta, Sonora.
 Broadcasting on 99.9 FM, XHNNO is owned by Grupo Radiofónico Zer and carries the Los 40 format from Radiópolis.

 History

 The concession for XHNNO was awarded on November 23, 1994.
 The station has always been owned by Rodríguez Zermeño.

 Until January 2021, the station carried the Exa FM pop format from MVS Radio.

 The station began carrying the Los 40 format on February 3, 2021.